go-gitea/gitea/docs/content/usage/issue-pull-request-templates.en-us.md

 Some projects have a standard list of questions that users need to answer when creating an issue or pull request.
-Gitea supports adding templates to the **main branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
+Gitea supports adding templates to the **default branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
 This will cut down on the initial back and forth of getting some clarifying details.
 Is actually not possible to provide generic issue/pull-request templates for all instance.